What is a business exit strategy and why does it matter?

 - Personal and Business Finances Inventory: What financial assets do you own in both areas of your life?

-- Determining the Exit Strategy you Want to Pursue: Depending on the reason you want to exit, this could include selling or transferring to family or current employees (management buyout), selling to a third party, or bringing someone else on to managing the ongoing business until you are ready to completely exit the business.
+- Determining the Exit Strategy you Want to Pursue: Depending on the reason you want to exit, this could include selling or transferring to family or current employees (management buyout), selling to a third party, or bringing someone else on to manage the ongoing business until you are ready to completely exit the business.

 - Consult with a Business Appraisal/Valuation Expert: This will give you a good sense of the current value of your business and what you may want to “shore up” to receive a higher valuation.

 - Develop a Business Optimization Plan: Based on the valuation and recommendations you receive, determine your action plan to optimize the value of your business.
 This may involve hiring experts in functional areas such as operations, finance, human resources, etc.

 - Evaluate Potential Business Brokers/Investment Bankers: Selling or liquidating your business requires expert help to ensure you get the highest value for your company.
 The funds invested in working with an expert in this area will be well worth the cost.

 Keep Reading: How do you get a business appraised?

 What is the best exit strategy for a business?